Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 \subsection{Higher bulk dimensions}

+An intriguing property of Poincar\'e-Einstein metrics is that the free data do not all appear at low orders in the Fefferman-Graham expansion.
+Instead, in addition to the free data at order zero (the boundary conformal metric), the other free data occur at order $n-1$.
+This is key to the AdS/CFT correspondence.
+In the Bach case, it turns out that a similar split between low- and high-order data occurs, but it is not manifest when $n=4$ because of the low dimension.

-The Bach tensor is most naturally defined in $4$ dimensions, where it has vanishing divergence and trace, is a local conformal invariant, and obstructs conformally Einstein metrics, while nontrivially generalizing the Einstein condition (i.e., there are Bach-flat metrics that are not Einstein, but Einstein metrics are Bach-flat).
-There are many inequivalent generalizations of the Bach tensor for $n>4$ \cite{Bergman}, each preserving some desirable properties of the $4$-dimensional Bach tensor but none preserving them all.
-Despite this, the $n>4$ case provides an opportunity to gain insight into higher-order geometric equations.\footnote {It is possible to preserve the desirable properties of the Bach tensor in higher (even bulk) dimensions, at the expense of working with a tensor of higher differential order, specifically the \emph{ambient obstruction tensor}.
-Helliwell \cite{Helliwell} has studied asymptotically hyperbolic metrics with vanishing obstruction tensor as a generalization of Anderson's boundary regularity studies \cite{Anderson2, Anderson3} to higher (even) dimensions.} We will observe an interesting ``splitting'' of the free data, which may be common in higher order geometric equations, as well as a delicate mechanism for fixing the conformal gauge.
+To explore the phenomenon, we consider a generalization of the Bach tensor to higher dimensions.
+Of course, the Bach tensor is most naturally defined in $4$ dimensions, where it has vanishing divergence and trace, is a local conformal invariant, and obstructs conformally Einstein metrics, while nontrivially generalizing the Einstein condition (i.e., there are Bach-flat metrics that are not Einstein, but Einstein metrics are Bach-flat).
+There are many inequivalent generalizations of the Bach tensor for $n>4$ \cite{Bergman}, each preserving some desirable properties of the $4$-dimensional Bach tensor but none preserving them all.\footnote {It is possible to preserve the desirable properties of the Bach tensor in higher (even bulk) dimensions, at the expense of working with a tensor of higher differential order, specifically the \emph{ambient obstruction tensor}.
+Helliwell \cite{Helliwell} has studied asymptotically hyperbolic metrics with vanishing obstruction tensor as a generalization of Anderson's boundary regularity studies \cite{Anderson2, Anderson3} to higher (even) dimensions.}

-The Bach tensor as defined by \eqref{eq1.1} is not conformally invariant for $n\ge 5$ (see \cite[equation 4.16]{Bergman}).
-More importantly for present purposes, the divergence of the tensor defined by \eqref{eq1.1} is not identically zero when $n\ge 5$.
-Instead, it is given by

-The quantity in square brackets is the Cotton tensor, written in terms of $E_{ab}$.
-The vanishing of the right-hand side of \eqref{eq1.8} is a necessary integrability condition for solutions of $B=0$.
-This imposes constraints on the otherwise-free data.
-This may be an advantage in other contexts, but it complicates the power series analysis and diverts attention from some of our main points.

-To apply the Fefferman-Graham procedure in the same manner as when $n=4$, it is useful to preserve the vanishing of the divergence of the (generalized) Bach tensor.
-To this end, we note that by simple manipulations the right-hand side of \eqref{eq1.8} can be written as a divergence of a symmetric $(0,2)$-tensor $X_{ab}$ which vanishes when $n=4$.
-Then ${\hat B}:=B-X$ is divergence-free, as desired (it is not in general tracefree, however), and reduces to $B$ when $n=4$.